In Depth: Organs and Inner Muscles

 The small intestine is the longer of the two, so the large intestine earned its name because it is much wider in diameter.

 The large intestine connects to the small intestine in the lower right section of the abdominal cavity.
 A muscular sphincter, the ileocecal, prevents food from traveling back up the small intestine.

 Below the large intestine are the female reproductive organs.
-The largest organ is the uterus, a hollow, pear-shaped hollow organ where eggs wait to be fertilized.
+The largest organ is the uterus, a hollow, pear-shaped organ where fertilized eggs implant and develop into a fetus.
 The eggs are produced in the ovaries, two small organs on each side of the uterus.
-Tubes called the oviducts, or fallopian tubes, connect the uterus and each ovary.
+Tubes called the oviducts, or fallopian tubes, provide a pathway between the uterus and each ovary.

-The uterus is also the organ that holds and nourishes a fetus before it is born.
+The uterus holds and nourishes a fetus before it is born.
 If an egg is not fertilized in time, the body sheds it and the uterine lining in a process known as menstruation.

 Just below the uterus is the vagina, a muscular tube about three inches long that ends the birth canal.
 This is where a man’s penis enters the woman during sexual intercourse.

 Below and in front of the uterus is the bladder.
 The bladder, also known as the urinary bladder, is an expandable, muscular sac that stores urine.
 When signaled, the bladder releases urine into the urethra, a tube that carries it out of the body.
 In women, this tube ends between the clitoris and the vagina.